cassielumbrazo/linux_survival_guide/vscode_and_git.md

 If you want to save the token so that you do not have to add it every time you want to push to your github repo, you can.
-I did it following the instructions here: https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage but, in short, the line of code to do this is below
+I did it following the instructions here: https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage but, in short, the line of code to do this is below.
 > `git config --global credential.helper 'cache --timeout=43200'`

-Thank you Michelle Hu.
+Thank you Michelle Hu for your help with thos.
 You're truely a great friend and programmer.